 Award-winning illustrator Jonny Duddle illustrated the new cover art for the Harry Potter Children’s Editions, released in 2014.
 Harry Potter is more prominent in this edition compared to the past versions since he’s on every cover.
 The vivid illustrations appeal best to young audiences, especially with the vibrant colors that effortlessly depict the magical world in the series.

-11. Harry Potter Hardcover Illustrated Editions Book Covers
+11. Harry Potter Hardcover Illustrated Edition Book Covers

 Jim Kay meticulously created the interior illustrations and cover art for the US and UK Hardcover Illustrated Edition of the Harry Potter series (Neil Packer also collaborated to help complete the title for the Order of the Phoenix book cover).
 The cover artwork for this edition overflow with color and detail, with slight variation in the text placement and design for the UK and US Hardcover.